amix/vimrc/README.md

 There are two versions:

-* **Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a great basic setup
+* **The Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
-* **Awesome**: This includes a ton of useful plugins, color schemes and configurations
+* **The Awesome**: Includes a ton of useful plugins, color schemes and configurations

-I would of course recommend using the awesome version.c
+I would of course recommend using the awesome version.

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
-To install it simply do following:
+To install it simply do following from your terminal:

 	git clone https://github.com/amix/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

-I also recommend using [Source Code Pro font from Adobe](https://typekit.com/fonts/source-code-pro) (it's free and awesome font for writing and programming).
-The Awesome vimrc is already setup to try to use it
+I also recommend using [the Hack font](http://sourcefoundry.org/hack/) (it's free and awesome font designed for source code).
+The Awesome vimrc is already setup to try to use it.

 ## How to install the Basic version?
 The basic version is basically just one file and no plugins.
-You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).
+Simply copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) and paste it into your vimrc.

 This is useful to install on remote servers where you don't need many plugins and you don't do many edits.